aijame/aijame.github.io/README.md

 - The platform reduces bureaucracy and middlemen.

 ##### 9. Who can I contact for support?
 Authors can reach out to AIJAN support through the founding editor's contact on X private messaging form after payments.
 The editor only responds if the verifiable hash number was mentioned in the cover letter and manuscript for review.
 If your message is not responded by the founding editor after payment, tweet him with tagging his id @danielsaatchi with #ajianhashdone and your TxID to check his direct messages.
-Editor hates responding to emails wasting his time, and he prefers a quick communication channel like X social media backchannel messaging.
+The editor hates responding to emails, wasting his time, and he prefers a quick communication channel like X social media backchannel messaging.
 Your accepted work will be promoted by him directly on X later.
-AIJAN will slowly add more features with a bootstrapping strategy, depending on needs of its supporting system with advanced AI integration.
+AIJAN will slowly add more automation features with a bootstrapping strategy, depending on the needs for its supporting system with advanced AI integration.